 A. It is sufficient to enter “NA” for ‘Not Applicable’.

-Q. I plan on pursuing my postdoctoral fellowship at Janelia Farm.
+Q. I plan on pursuing my postdoctoral fellowship at the Janelia Research Campus.
 I would like to apply for the Whitney fellowship because of the opportunities that it would give me to meet other young scientists in similar stages as mine.
-However, as you might know, Janelia Farm’s policy prevents me from receiving any external funds, and I would have to decline the stipend part of the fellowship even if I get accepted.
+However, as you might know, the Janelia Research Campus’ policy prevents me from receiving any external funds, and I would have to decline the stipend part of the fellowship even if I get accepted.
 My question is whether my application would be given full consideration given this situation?

-A. Our program does accept applications from candidates pursuing their research at Janelia Farm.
+A. Our program does accept applications from candidates pursuing their research at the Janelia Research Campus.
 Your application would be given full consideration as any other.
 In the event you are awarded a Whitney Fellowship, then your stipend salary will be paid directly through HHMI.
 Other than that, you would be considered as any other Whitney Fellow, such as participating in our Annual Fellow’s Meetings.